MrGrappleMan/Fynelium-NT/README.md

 ![Last Commit made to repository](https://img.shields.io/github/last-commit/MrGrappleMan/Fynelium-NT?style=for-the-badge)

 # Fynelium for Windows
+Suggested actions and system specifications
-Suggested specs: Windows 11 with Beta insider channel or deeper
+Windows 11 with Beta insider channel or deeper

+"I am not liable for any damage caused to your device by following this guide.
+Proceed at your own risk, and always back up your data before attempting any modifications that this script tries to perform."

-### 1. 🚀 Better performance
+### 1. 🚀 Better efficiency and performance

 1. Enable RAM Compression
 2. Foreground application priority over background services
-3. Exclusive Tweaks for Better Performance
+4. Network optimizations for greater throughput and reduced latency

 ### 2. ☯️ Productive environment